-After the student has completed the previous steps, the application will be evaluated and an enrollment decision will be made.
-It is possible that a student may be put on a wait list for classes that are at or near capacity, as Parish families have first priority in cases where class space is limited.
-In any event, families can expect to hear back from All Saints within 2 weeks of completing the review process.
+After the previous steps are completed, the application will be evaluated and an enrollment decision will be made.
+Even if a student meets all the requirements set forth above, the student may be placed on a wait list for classes that are at or near capacity based on the priorities listed above.
+In general, families can expect to hear back from All Saints in writing within 3 weeks of completing the review process.